Generac GP2200i (Discontinued)

 Features

-Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Generac GP2200i's package also includes these accessories: oil and funnel.
+With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Generac GP2200i also comes with several accessories, including: funnel and oil.

 Product Videos